 Next is the Lateral Longitudinal Arch.
 This arch runs parallel to the medial, along the outer edge of your foot, and shows most evidently on the feet of people with extra high arches.
 But more on that in a moment!

 Last is the Transverse Arch.
 The transverse runs across the middle of your foot, from the outside to the inside.

 Common Arch Types

 Now that you know what the three distinct arches of the foot are, what does “arch type” actually mean?
 When you hear someone refer to arch type, what they’re really referring to is the position of the plantar fascia ligament.
 The plantar fascia ligament runs along the bottom of your foot, from the ball to the heel of the foot.

-Most people have either low arches (what you’ll usually hear called flat feet), normal or medium arches, or high arches.
+There are three types of arches.
+Indeed, most people have either low arches (what you’ll usually hear called flat feet), normal, medium or high arches.
 Ideally, the arch of your foot curves slightly upward.
-This helps to evenly distribute the impact from the weight of your body while walking, engaging in sports and other physical activities, and more — as well as keeping your foot muscles nice and healthy.
+This helps to evenly distribute the impact from the weight of your body while walking, engaging in sports and other physical activities, as well as keeping your foot muscles nice and healthy.

-If you’re not sure what kind of arch you have, there’s a fairly easy fix for that.
+If you’re not sure what kind of arch you have, there’s a fairly easy way to find out..
 It’s called the “Wet Test.”
 After stepping out of the shower, place your foot onto a flattened piece of cardboard.
 Be sure to press all its weight onto the cardboard.
 Next, do the same with your other foot, then observe the shape of your footprints.

 Medium or “Normal” Arch